-IMPORTANT: If you adjust the brake pulley height, you
+IMPORTANT: If you adjust the brake pulley height, you MUST re lengthen the brake lines accordingly.

-MUST re lengthen the brake lines accordingly.
+IMPORTANT: In the unlikely event of a brake line snapping in flight, or a handle becoming detached, the glider can be flown by gently pulling the rear risers (C-risers) or the tip steering system for directional control.

-IMPORTANT: In the unlikely event of a brake line snapping in flight, or a handle becoming detached, the glider can be flown by gently pulling the rear risers (D-risers) or the Multiball System for directional control.
+■ Tip Steering System

-◄ Multiball Steering System
+The all new Tip Steering System uses ergonomic handles to help better control the wing during high speed flight.
+Located on the risers, the tube-ball handles are easily accesible and linked to the very tips of the wing, giving you high levels of precision and comfort for high speed cruising or accurate low level carving, It allows for precise handling without the need to use the brakes.

-The Multiballs replace the Tip Steering System with ergonomic handles to help better control the wing during high speed flight.
-This allows for precise handling without the need to use the brakes.
-Located on the risers the Multiballs are linked to the very tip of the wing giving you high levels of precision and comfort for high speed cruising or low level carving.
-It is not necessary for large control movements to effect a turn, use progressively and gently at first until you are familiar with the handling characteristics of the wing with this configuration.
-When not in use ensure they located securely back in position using the magnets located on the top of the rear risers.
+When using the TST, it is not necessary to use large control movements to effect a turn.
+The tst line moves freely inside the tube so when you pull down the effect is doubled.
+Be progressive and gentle at first until you are familiar with the handling characteristics.